Walk Gradings & Categories

 Main daytime walking programme events exploring the northern Yorkshire Dales.
 Generally there are three walks per day of varying length from 3 to 12.5 miles.
 A summary and grade is provided for each walk with joining instructions.

 NB.
 All our walks are led by unpaid volunteers who provide their time for the pleasure of passing on their love and knowledge of our wonderful countryside.
 These walks can be booked alongside the book events, either online, by post or at Castle Hill Bookshop.

 These are themed guided walking tours in and around Richmond town, generally with a historic or artistic interest.
 Expert guides pass on their specialist knowledge on the history, architecture or artistic heritage of our lovely town.
-We show clearly where Town Walks are suitable for wheelchairs or mobility-scooters, with a symbol.
 Please refer to individual events for fees (where applicable), booking arrangements and joining instructions.

 We have graded the "W" walks in the main walking programme and included an approximate distance.